hpwit/I2SClocklessVirtualLedDriver/README.md

 * scrolling, rotating, scaling
 * duplication
 * emulate 'line interrupts' (retro programers will understand)
-* Options to avoid artifacts if you're have interrupt intensive code
+* Options to avoid artifacts if you have interrupt intensive code

 I am trying to be kinda lenghtly on this readme.
 I hope to explain the why of some functions and for the user to use the one most suitable for its use case.